rluks/writing/s/nebula-7.md

 ---

 Eventually, the shock wears out and it’s replaced by sorrow.
-Flashes of working alongside Bob and his words echo in my head: Dummy.
-She’s gonna Soar.
-99 perhaps more...
+Flashes of working alongside Bob and his words echo in my head: *Dummy.
+She’s gonna soar.
+99 perhaps more...*

 Tears.